 Harmony.
-Speculating, it is hypostatized that two symmetries begin interacting within a notation and then across notations, and though possibly not quite perfect, the interaction of the symmetries perfects the moment for the observer or for the notations involved.
+Speculating, it is hypostatized that two symmetries begin interacting within a notation and then across notations, and though possibly not quite perfectly, the interaction of the symmetries perfects the moment for the observer or for the notations involved.
 Therefore, we have moments of perfection within our experiences of the universe.2

 Our studies.
 At this point in our studies, there is not much more we can say about how the infinite defines the model and what the model says about the very nature of the infinite.
 These three insights, although reflective of the model, in part come out of a study of a moment of perfection in 1972,3 then from studies of the book, Finite and Infinite: A Philosophical Essay (Austin Farrer, Oxford, Dacre Press, Westminster, 1943), and from an application to a business model.4

 These three qualities became the bedrock for our model of the universe and for discussions about the shared nature of the finite and infinite.

 What difference does it make?
 First, it is a clear contrast to the nihilism of big bang cosmology.
 Building in strength and popularity over the past 30 years, that nihilism has had a lot to do with the fraying of our little world.
 So much is out of control and spinning apart.
 Money is not the issue.
 What we believe and how we believe is.
 Hope is.
 Charity is.
 Integrity is.